 I am the integrated services provider at Centennial High School.
-My responsibilities include supporting students who receive special education services as well as writing and making sure their IEPs are being honored.
+My responsibilities include supporting students who receive special education services as well as writing and making sure their IEPs are being implemented.
 This is done by ongoing communication between the student, staff, and parents/guardians which in return enables the student to have a successful academic career at Centennial.

 CHS is an alternative setting that offers smaller class sizes with high support.
-Because of this, special education services at CHS differ from the traditional high school.
-Resource level services are available in the form of a Study Skills class and inclusion settings.
-The study skills class reinforces skills taught in Discovery as well as skills needed to be successful in the academic and work setting.
-Time is set aside each day for independent work.
+Because of this, special education services at CHS differ from services in the traditional high school.
+Resource level services are available in the form of a Study Skills class and inclusive setting within the general education classrooms.

 Outside of spending time with my Centennial family, I relish the time spent with my husband, children, and two dogs.
 My hobbies include running, playing the piano, reading, and hiking.